run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

     ![alt text](images/image-33.png)

-### Expose the NVIDIA Run:ai Endpoint - MetalLB
+#### Expose the NVIDIA Run:ai Endpoint - MetalLB

 **Requires testing**

 NVIDIA Run:ai is exposed through the MetalLB load balancer/Route Advertiser.
 Additional configuration is needed to expose the Kubernetes Ingress.
-The following prerequisites must be met:

-* MetalLB is deployed as part of the [Kubernetes installation](#kubernetes).
-* A reserved range of IP addresses is available for the load balancer:
+Make sure MetalLB is deployed as part of the [Kubernetes installation](#kubernetes) and a reserved range of IP addresses is available for the load balancer as detailed in [Reserved IPs](#reserved-ips) section.

-    * The IP addresses need to be routable from your corporate network.
-    * The DNS record needs to point to one of the IP addresses from that range.
-That address will be reserved and allocated to the Kubernetes NGINX Ingress.
-    * Ensure that no firewall is blocking connectivity to that IP address range.
-    * Ensure that there are no conflicts.

 1. Configure the Kubernetes API proxy with strict ARP validation:

-    ```
+    ```bash
     kubectl get configmap kube-proxy -n kube-system -o yaml | \
     sed -e "s/strictARP: false/strictARP: true/" | \
     kubectl apply -f - -n kube-system